AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 #### Verifying the accumulated data.

+It verifies that the following match the values in the previous iteration's public inputs combining with those in the app circuit's public inputs:

+- New contracts.

+It checks that the hashes and the lengths for both encrypted and unencrypted logs are accumulated as follows:

+- New log hash = `hash(prev_hash, cur_hash)`
+  - If either hash is zero, the new hash will be `prev_hash | cur_hash`
+- New log length = `prev_length + cur_length`

+#### Verifying the transient accumulated data.

-1. It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:
+It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:

 - Read requests.
 - New note hashes.